libsdl-org/ghwikipp/README.md

 * Go here logged in as the wikibot: https://github.com/settings/tokens

-* Click "Generate new token".
+* Click "Generate new token (classic)".
 Make the note "Wiki API access" or whatever, click "repo" in the scopes section so it fills in a bunch of checkboxes under it.
 Scroll down and click the "generate token" button.
 It will show you a long string of characters. _Copy this somewhere_ as it won't be shown to you again.

 * Log out as wikibot, you're done with this for the moment.

 * Go back to _your normal_ GitHub account, and visit the "settings" page on the new wiki project.
-Click on "Manage access" and invite the wikibot to this project with write access.
+Click on "Collaborators" on the left side of the page and invite the wikibot to this project with write access.
 Then, logged in as the wikibot, accept the invitation (which might require you to click a link in an email sent to the wikibot's address).
 Now the bot can push changes to this repo.

 * From your GitHub organization's settings page (or if you don't have an organization, your personal settings page), click on "Developer settings"